A Personal Injury Lawyer Serving Rockville Victims Hurt In Accidents

 A personal injury claim or case may arise from any accident that occurs because of someone else’s negligence or wrongdoing.
 Personal injury law is a large practice area that encompasses many different types of accidents, all rooted in someone else’s negligence.

-If you or one of your loved ones has suffered a serious damage because of another person's negligence or recklessness in Rockville or Bethesda, call (301) 251-1286 today for a free case evaluation with an experienced Montgomery County personal injury lawyer.
+If you or one of your loved ones has suffered a serious damage because of another person's negligence or recklessness, call (301) 251-1286 today for a free case evaluation with an experienced personal injury lawyer.
 We handle cases in Maryland, Virginia and Washington, D.C.

 There are so many different types of personal injury cases.
 Some of the most common ones we regularly handle at our law firm include: